acsone/click-odoo/README.rst

 By default ``click-odoo`` commits the transaction for you, unless your script raises an exception.
-This is so that you don't need to put explicit commits in your scripts and they are therefore easier to compose in larger transactions.
+This is so that you don't need to put explicit commits in your scripts, which are therefore easier to compose in larger transactions.

 There is a ``--rollback`` option to force a rollback.

 A rollback is always performed after an interactive session.
-If you need to commit changes made before or after an interactive session, use ``env.cr.commit()``.
+If you need to commit changes made before or during an interactive session, use ``env.cr.commit()``.

 Logging
 ~~~~~~~